ng-next/ng-next-example/README.md

 ... trying to make it easy to migrate to Angular 2.x at some point in the future.

 ## Installation
-have the following node modules globally installed:
+have the following node modules installed globally:
 - jspm, karma-cli, gulp

 `git clone git@github.com:ng-next/ng-next-example.git`